 During the medieval period, kings ruled large areas of land.
-In order to protect these lands from invasion, the king would give portions of their lands to the local lords which were called the Vassals.
-They governed the lands granted to them by the king and promised to defend it against conquerors.
+In order to protect these lands from invasion, the king would give portions of their lands to high-ranking nobility such as Duke’s *lords, in turn, they became Vassals of the King.
+They governed the lands granted to them by the king and promised to defend them against conquerors.

-Medieval vassals were free men given authority to handle some of the King’s or the Lords estates, which were called a fief.
-The term vassal originally emerged during the medieval era of the middle ages as the feudal system was established in England in 1066 after the rest of the country was usurped by William, The Conqueror.
+Medieval vassals were free men given authority to handle some of a King’s or the Lord’s estates, which were called a ‘fief’.
+The term vassal originally emerged during the medieval era of the middle ages as the feudal system was established in England in 1066 after the rest of the country was usurped by William The Conqueror.

-Among other duties, a medieval vassals was required to attend to the feudal lord especially during court.
-It was his responsibility as well to recruit men for military duties.
-It was also his duty to supervise the peasants, serfs and other workers who lived in the manor estate.
-He was the mercenary of the feudal lord.
+Among other duties, It was his responsibility as well to recruit men for military duties.
+It was also his duty to supervise the peasants and other workers who lived in and around the manor estate.

 Feudalism was a combination of customs both legal and military that flourished during the medieval period specifically between the 9th and 15th centuries.
 This was considered the system that structured society during the middle ages, where relationships were chiefly sprung from trading lands for services.